-Off-highway dump trucks are heavy construction equipment and share little resemblance to highway dump trucks.
-Bigger off-highway dump trucks are used strictly off-road for mining and heavy dirt hauling jobs.
+Off-highway trucks are heavy construction equipment and share little resemblance to highway dump trucks.
+These bigger, off-highway vehicles are used strictly off-road for mining and heavy dirt hauling jobs.

 There are two primary forms: a rigid frame and an articulating frame.
 The term “dump” truck is not generally used by the mining industry, or by the manufacturers that build these machines.
 The more appropriate U.S. term for this strictly off-road vehicle is “haul truck”.

 Haul trucks are used in large surface mines and quarries.
 They have a rigid frame and conventional steering with the drive at the rear wheel.
 As of late 2013, the largest ever production haul truck is the 450 metric ton BelAZ 75710, followed by the Liebherr T 282B, the Bucyrus MT6300AC, and the Caterpillar 797F, which each have payload capacities of up to 400 short tons.

 Most large size haul trucks employ Diesel-electric powertrains, using the Diesel engine to drive an AC alternator or DC generator that sends electric power to electric motors at each rear wheel.
 The Caterpillar 797 is unique for its size, as it employs a Diesel engine to power a mechanical powertrain, typical of most road-going vehicles and intermediary size haul trucks.